lilithd/SQL/README.md

 # SQL

-These are my SQL Programs written from play.
+These are my SQL Programs written for play.